 QoS flows with bursty flow are considered active if there is user data in the PDCP queue in any of the directions or if any data (UL or DL) has been transferred during the last 100 ms.QoS flows with continuous flow are seen as active QoS flows in the context of this measurement, as long as the UE is in RRC connected state.
-Each corresponding QoS flows to release is added to the relevant measurement per QoS level (5QI), the possible 5QIs are described in TS 23.501 [4].
+Each corresponding QoS flows to release is added to the relevant measurement per QoS level (5QI) and per PLMN ID, the possible 5QIs are described in TS 23.501 [4].
 The sum of all supported per QoS flow measurements shall equal the total number of QoS flows attempted to release when the QoS flows is active according to the definition of bursty flow/continuous flow.
 In case only a subset of per QoS flows measurements is supported, a sum subcounter will be provided first.

 d) Each measurement is an integer value.
 The number of measurements is equal to the number of QoS flows plus a possible sum value identified by the .sum suffix.

-e) The measurement name has the form QF.RelActNbr.QoS.
+e) The measurement name has the form QF.RelActNbr.QoS, and

+QF.RelActNbr.PLMN, where PLMN identifies the PLMN ID.

 f) NRCellCU.